Blended online course

 Who this course is for

 This CPD is exclusively for members of The British Cosmetic Dermatology Group who are registrars on a training rotation or consultants.
 As this course is exclusively for BCDG dermatologists, a certain level of prior knowledge will be assumed.
+Due to high demand for this course places are limited and are allocated by the BCDG to carefully selected members.

 Through this course, we’ll equip you with the knowledge, expertise and skills needed to refine your practice and provide clinical excellence in cosmetic dermatology.
 You’ll learn how to emphasise patient care, and the latest evidence-based approaches to assessing and formulating strategies for a patient undergoing treatment with injectable devices.